Stephen-Montague/reading-notes/INDEX.md

 ## Welcome to My Reading Notes

-This is a "GitHub Pages" site built via source README.md on [this GitHub repository](https://github.com/Stephen-Montague/reading-notes/) with a style theme from  [Jekyll](https://jekyllrb.com/).
+This is a "GitHub Pages" site built via the sources in [this GitHub repository](https://github.com/Stephen-Montague/reading-notes/) with a style theme from  [Jekyll](https://jekyllrb.com/).

 These notes show the use of Markdown syntax, which can be used as a shortcut for formatting plain text, similar to using HTML, and in fact HTML is a compatible subset of Markdown.
 In my case, it's a decent place to start when reviewing the basics of Web Development.
 While I have some experience in programming, Full Stack development hasn't been my focus until now, so I look forward to this journey.